surfraider/Marlin_2_0_Geeetech_A10_BL_Touch/README.md

 This fork contains my personal version of marlin 2.0

-At this time there is little difference between my fork and upstream other then my configuration files (configuration.h, configuration_adv.h, start_here.h).
+At this time there is little difference between my fork and upstream other then my configuration files (configuration.h, configuration_adv.h).

 ## Building Marlin 2.0